MileHacker Logo

 Travel Insurance & Contacts

-Travel insurance carries a high recommendation for all travelers.
-A comprehensive travel insurance policy ought to cover medical emergencies, emergency medical evacuation, trip cancellation or interruption, and misplaced baggage.
-Verify your policy covers planned activities, especially those with higher risk.
+Travel insurance carries a high suggestion for all travelers.
+A comprehensive travel insurance policy ought to cover medical emergencies, emergency medical evacuation, cancellation or interruption of your trip, and misplaced baggage.
+Check your policy covers planned activities, especially those with elevated risk.
 Examine policy information before acquisition.

 Emergency Numbers